 Note: Thank you for your interest in the Paul G. Allen School of Computer Science & Engineering!
 Due to concerns about COVID-19, we are not holding group tours until further notice.

 Families and students interested in our program should attend an Information Session, with a tour following.

-If you are unable to make it to an information session, please sign-up to meet with a peer adviser here.
+If you are unable to make it to an information session, CSE peer advisers are available to give tours during the autumn, winter, and spring quarters.
+Please sign-up to meet with a peer adviser here.
 Please indicate on the appointment scheduling page that you would like a tour of the building.

 Group Tour Requests